Group test: seatpost bags for bikepacking

 Made from 1000D military-grade cordura, and with nylon webbing, the holster is a hardy bit of kit, and after a wet winter’s worth of use it would look as good as new (if I cleaned grime off it).

-Easy to use in all conditions - from finger numbing cold, to downpour - it really is a bit of kit that has had a lot of thought put into it; the magnetic clasp is super simple to use, and secure, and there are plenty of clips to keep tightened straps from flapping.
+Easy to use in all conditions – from finger-numbing cold to downpour – it really is a bit of kit that has had a lot of thought put into it; the magnetic clasp is super simple to use, and secure, and there are plenty of clips to keep tightened straps from flapping.
 There’s also a secure place for your rear light.

 Even on the bumpiest of trails, I barely noticed the saddle bag, which I put down to the wonderful holster.

-The dry bag itself is as you’d hope, completely watertight.
+The dry bag itself is, as you’d hope, completely watertight.
 It’s spacious and slips easily into the holster, making packing easy for the overnight stops, and also not too much of a challenge if you need to get something mid-journey.

-The additional benefit of the secure holster, is that it is a lot more friendly to the less-experienced bag packer.
+The additional benefit of the secure holster is that it is a lot more friendly to the less-experienced bag packer.
 You’ll soon learn the lesson of making sure heavier items are towards the bottom of the bag, but at least with this bag it’s not so essential.

 In terms of niggles, I had three – but they’re hardly deal breakers.

 There’s a webbing on the underside of the holster.
-Most of my bikepacking is off-road, and in the UK that means a lot of trail dirt is chucked up at this area.
+Most of my bikepacking is off road, and in the UK that means a lot of trail dirt is chucked up at this area.
 I can’t really see the point of it – though if I used mudguards, I could see the benefit.

-The dry bag is light, waterproof and awesome – but I'd like a little valve to squeeze out the extra air when packing.
-That being said when speaking to Jon Hicken from Restrap, he rightly pointed out that you can get most of the air out with a good squish, and more imporantly: "A valve also introduces a possible point of failure, so to make the bag as dependable as it can be we've opted to leave it out."
+The dry bag is light, waterproof and awesome – but I’d like a little valve to squeeze out the extra air when packing.
+That being said when speaking to Jon Hicken from Restrap, he rightly pointed out that you can get most of the air out with a good squish, and more importantly: “A valve also introduces a possible point of failure, so to make the bag as dependable as it can be we’ve opted to leave it out.”

 When packed to the gunnels, I did struggle get my XL Voile Straps round the holster and bag – but that is a reflection of my less frugal packing and not really a downside on the bag.
 Bungees would have no trouble and similarly Restrap stocks straps that can handle a full seatpack.